KokYong-Tan/SMU-MDSE/README.md

 # SMU MDSE Repository

-This repository contains Python code, exercises, notebooks, and related materials for the **SMU Master of Data Science for Economics (MDSE)** programme.
+This repository contains Python code, exercises, notebooks, and related materials for the **SMU Master of Data Science in Economics (MDSE)** programme.

 ## Contents